Bosserman History, Family Crest & Coats of Arms

 The surname Bosserman was first found in Silesia, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made these territories a landmark contributor to the development of the nation.
 Chronicles first mention Heincze Wasserman of Liegnitz, Silesia in 1372, Procop Basserman (Wasserman) of Prague, Bohemia in 1377, and Heinel der Wasserman of Eger in Bohemia in 1396.

-Important Dates for the Bosserman family
+Early History of the Bosserman family

 This web page shows only a small excerpt of our Bosserman research.
 Another 149 words (11 lines of text) covering the years 1429, 1653, 1754 and 1725 are included under the topic Early Bosserman History in all our PDF Extended History products and printed products wherever possible.